jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 When pruning the convolutional filters, another option would be to reduce the weights in each filter, or remove a specific dimension of a single kernel.
 You can end up with filters that are sparse, but it's not trivial the get a computational speed up.
 Recent works advocate "Structured sparsity" where entire filters are pruned instead.

+One important thing several of these papers show, is that by training and then pruning a larger network, especially in the case of transfer learning, they get results that are much better than training a smaller network from scratch.

 Lets now briefly review a few methods.